markuszoeller/markuszoeller.github.io/_sources/posts/2017/10/13/book-phoenix-project.rst.txt

 folks, and of course the operators.
 You're going to **recognize many of those characters and their behaviors in your own company**.

 Why is this useful for you, you ask?
-The authors **wave in little learning lessons** into the story, each time the protagonist and his team fail and recover.
+The authors **weave in little learning lessons** into the story, each time the protagonist and his team fail and recover.
 And the team faces obstacles over and over again.
 A short, non-exhaustive summary might be: